-The County School Grounds were initially fields (as seen left) purchased by the council in 1921 upon which they intended to use as part of their housing scheme.
-They had been dumping refuse on its northern portion close to where the Millenium School, Roseheyworth Campus is situated today.
-The tip was halted when the rubbish destructor at Six Bells was constructed but when the destructor fell into disrepair dumping resumed at Rose Heyworth.
-The County School Governors acquired the fields adjoining the tip for their playing grounds and later allowed the council to use them as a tip so that the levels could be attained for the construction of a playing field.
-This playing field scheme was in three sections with the final phase being completed in 1949.
+The County School Grounds were initially fields (as seen left above the Abertillery Rugby Ground) purchased by the council in 1921 upon which they intended to use as part of their housing scheme.
+They had been dumping refuse on its northern portion close to where the Millennium School, Rose Heyworth Campus is situated today.
+The tip was halted when the rubbish destructor at Six Bells was constructed, although when the destructor fell into disrepair, dumping resumed at Rose Heyworth.
+The County School Governors acquired the fields to the south adjoining the tip for their playing grounds and later allowed the council to use them as a tip so that the levels could be attained for the construction of a playing field.
+This playing field scheme was constructed in a series of three sections with the final phase being completed in 1949.
 The story of its creation can be seen below.

 The Abertillery Intermediate County School formed in 1896 and in 1898 was the only secondary school in Monmouthshire and the whole of Wales without its own playing fields.
 The need for the school to have its own grounds was first raised as early as the early 1900’s, the school had shared the park and the extension though it desperately needed a playing grounds of its own.
 After many years of debating over and looking for available land the governors of the school began in earnest, a plan of action in acquiring land for the school playing fields.